 - In failing to warn the Plaintiff of the dangerous condition of said failure to keep the premises in a safe condition, which caused the fall at the place where the Plaintiff was caused to fall.

-That at the time and place aforesaid, the Defendant so recklessly or negligently maintained, operated or controlled said premises as to cause the Plaintiff to be injured thereon at a time when the Defendant caused the premises to be unsafe, and knew, or by the exercise of ordinary care, should have known, that the said area was not in a reasonably safe condition commensurate with the circumstances of its use by patrons, or in the alternative;
+That at the time and place aforesaid, the Defendant so recklessly or negligently maintained, operated, or controlled said premises as to cause the Plaintiff to be injured.
+Thereon at a time when the Defendant caused the premises to be unsafe.
+And knew, or by the exercise of ordinary care, should have known, that the said area was not in a reasonably safe condition commensurate with the circumstances of its use by patrons, or in the alternative;

 At the aforesaid time and place the Defendant failed to exercise proper care in maintaining the said area in a safe condition, or in the alternative; employed incompetent, inexperienced, unskilled or careless employees and/or failed to exercise proper supervision of said employees in maintaining the said area in a proper, safe condition, thereby causing injuries to the Plaintiff as herein alleged, or in the alternative;

-That at the time and place aforesaid, the Defendant knew or should have known of the existence of the dangerous walking environment and fall hazard for a period of time sufficient to put the Defendant on notice, and the Defendant failed under its duty to correct the problem or warn business invitees of said dangerous condition, or in the alternative;
+That at the time and place aforesaid, the Defendant knew or should have known of the existence of the dangerous walking environment and fall hazard for a period of time sufficient to put the Defendant on notice, and the Defendant failed under its duty to correct the problem or warn business invitees of the said dangerous condition, or in the alternative;